depscloud/deploy/charts/extractor/README.md

 # Extractor

-Extractor encapsulates the logic for extracting dependency information from repositories in the [deps.cloud](https://deps.cloud) ecosystem.
+Extractor is one component of the [deps.cloud](https://deps.cloud) ecosystem.
-It provides a gRPC API for matching and extracting contents of dependency manifest files.
+It handles matching, parsing, and extracting dependency information from manifest files (like `package.json`, `pom.xml`, etc).

 ## Introduction

-This chart bootstraps a Extractor deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps an `extractor` deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites